 If a person has Crohn’s disease, a doctor may recommend taking medication as an infusion to bring about and maintain remission.
-These infusions will usually be with a biologic drug.
+These infusions will usually be with a biologic drug and delivered through an intravenous line by a health professional.

 People can receive biologics intravenously.
 These drugs can help reduce the risk of flares and severe symptoms, but they can also cause side effects.